The vast Pampa region fanning out 500 miles from Buenos Aires has an average annual rainfall range of 20 inches in the west to 40 inches in the east.

 The alluvial plain of the Chaco in the north has a subtropical climate with dry winters and humid summers.
 Rainfall decreases from 60 to 20 inches, and temperatures reach 120 °F.

 The Argentine Mesopotamia, which consists of the provinces between the Uruguay and Parana Rivers, is made up of floodplains and gently rolling grassy hills The greatest precipitation falls in the extreme north of Misiones Province, where it amounts to about 80 inches yearly.

-Buenos Aires, located on the southern bank of the Rio de la Plata, borders on the vast Pampa.
+Buenos Aires, located on the southern bank of the Rio de la Plata, borders the vast Pampa.
 The terrain within the city varies from low flatland only inches above the high tide line to slightly rolling countryside with a maximum elevation of 129 feet.
-Average rainfall in Buenos Aires is 39 inches, distributed evenly throughout the year.
-Humidity is high year round (the yearly mean is 76%).
+The average rainfall in Buenos Aires is 39 inches, distributed evenly throughout the year.
+Humidity is high year-round (the yearly mean is 76%).
 High humidity makes winters seem colder and summers hotter.
 Abrupt temperature changes are experienced throughout the year, bringing relief from summer's heat and winter's cold.

-rich plains of the Pampas in northern half, flat to rolling plateau of Patagonia in south, rugged Andes along western border
+Rich plains of the Pampas in the northern half, flat to rolling plateau of Patagonia in the south, the rugged Andes along the western border

 60 Square Miles